-- To provide knowledge and understanding to the students of electronic finance, its techniques and tools and its use in the management of business professionally. - To give knowledge, understanding and practice in the use of electronic devices and software to the students for electronic finance and e payments and their use in the management of business professionally. - To enhance skills for effective and contemporary applications of e-finance.
+- To provide knowledge and understanding to the students of electronic finance, its techniques and tools, and its use in professional business management. - To give knowledge, understanding, and practice in the use of electronic devices and software to the students for electronic finance and e-payments and their use in the management of business professionally. - To enhance skills for effective and contemporary applications of e-finance.